coxy1989/superconv/README.md

 - [Port](https://github.com/coxy1989/superconv/blob/master/modules/model.py) of the *LeNet* Caffe model to keras.
 - [Experiments](https://nbviewer.jupyter.org/github/coxy1989/superconv/tree/master/experiments/) which reproduce the published result on MNIST.

-*The experiments performed in this repository were conducted on a paperspace instance with a Nvidia Quadro P4000 GPU.*
+*The experiments performed in this repository were conducted on an Ubuntu 18.04 paperspace instance with a Nvidia Quadro P4000 GPU, NVIDIA Driver: 410.48, CUDA 10.0.130-1.*

 ## Quickstart